Connectime4ever/Amazon_Vine_Analysis/README.md

 ## Summary:

- + The selected dataset for this analyis has no representation of paid reviews.
-That said, there is no data that can show evidence of bias toward favorable reviews from Vine members.
++ There is no evidences of bias toward favorable reviews from Vine members based on the dataset query results.

-+ As a result other questions arise: what are the chances of having paid reviews vs. uppaid reviews?
-Are paid reviews common in the universe or very unlikely?
-The answers of these questions could bring some clarity for further analysis and steps.

-+ Because of the above mentioned limitations, this analysis would not be useful to confirm or not if there migth be or not bias in the ratings of the vine program.
++ The dataset selected has no significant representation of paid reviews so this analysis has an important limitation to confirm or not if there might be bias in the ratings of the vine program.

-+ To really test any bias it is recommended working with a sample with same number of unpaid and paid reviews, thus the patherns and performance of both groups can be contrasted.
++ In order to be able to really test any bias, it is recommended working with a sample with same number of unpaid and paid reviews, thus the patherns and performance of both groups can be contrasted.